Changes to the yesterday report are marked.

 - Ban on gatherings of more than 3 people outdoors.
-Social distancing measures (2 m between persons and use protective masks); use protective masks and gloves mandatory in indoor public spaces.
+Social distancing measures (2 m between persons and use protective mask and gloves).

-- Truck drivers must have special permits issued by their employers for transport during curfew.
+- Truck drivers must have special permits issued by their employers for each transport.

-- Until 15 May 2020, senior citizens (65+) may leave their homes only on Mondays, Wednesdays, and Fridays between 9 a.m. and 1 p.m. and those younger than 18 on Tuesdays, Thursdays, and Saturdays between 2 p.m. and 8 p.m. (transport by vehicles allowed every day).
+- Until 30 April 2020, senior citizens (65+) may leave their homes only on Mondays, Wednesdays, and Fridays between 9 a.m. and 1 p.m. and those younger than 18 on Tuesdays, Thursdays, and Saturdays between 2 p.m. and 8 p.m.
 The restriction does not apply to agricultural workers while working, persons on duty in a legislature, executive, judiciary branches (members of parliaments, members of the Presidency and Council of Ministers of Bosnia and Herzegovina, entities’ governments, notaries, attorneys, judges, prosecutors, etc), employees, persons in need of urgent medical assistance, persons caring for children or senior persons, and children with special needs.

 - Persons must keep distance of at least 2 m while outdoor and use protective mask, scarf or similar face covers.

 - Ban on public transport, excluding taxi, until 30 April 2020.